-LDS scholars and educators even use the Church's teachings about two Cumorahs as evidence that the Church endorses the Mesoamerican theory of geography.
+Advocates of the two-Cumorahs theory have used Church media that depicts two Cumorahs as evidence that the Church endorses the Mesoamerican theory of geography.

 To review: The "two-Cumorahs" theory was developed by Mesoamerican advocates to justify their theories that the Book of Mormon took place in Central America.
 They say the hill in New York is too far away to be the scene of the final battles of the Nephites and the Lamanites, so they rationalize that the hill in New York was misnamed by some unknown early member of the Church.
 These scholars say that Joseph Smith adopted this false tradition.
 He and Oliver Cowdery, in Letter VII, were ignorant speculators who misled the Church for 100 years.
 These scholars say the hill in New York is "Moroni's hill" because Moroni deposited the plates there.
 The real Cumorah, "Mormon's hill," (mentioned in Mormon 6:6) is somewhere in southern Mexico.
 They even have people in Mexico searching for the "real Cumorah."
 These scholars say the idea that Cumorah is in New York is "manifestly absurd."